Discover the difference.

 https://pmc.ncbi.nlm.nih.gov/articles/PMC10574390

-This review describes how topically-applied probiotic strain Lactobacillus plantarum has been shown to cosmetically improve skin tone, pigmentation, hydration and the appearances of wrinkles, with the last two effects being more prominent when the strain is heat-killed (postbiotic, not live/active).
+This review describes how topically-applied probiotic strain Lactobacillus plantarum has been shown to cosmetically improve skin tone, pigmentation, hydration and the appearances of wrinkles, with the last two effects being more prominent when the strain is heat-killed (postbiotic).
 It also explains how heat-killed Bifidobacterium longum, applied topically, is beneficial to sensitive skin.

-As a manufacturer of cosmetic products, not medicinal or health products, PROBIOTIC SKINCARE may reference scientific studies and reviews on the cosmetic benefits and capabilities of our ingredients, but we cannot and do not make medicinal or therapeutic claims regarding our products.
+As a manufacturer of cosmetic products, not health products, PROBIOTIC SKINCARE may reference scientific studies and reviews on the cosmetic benefits of our ingredients, but we do not make therapeutic or medicinal claims regarding our products.

-Our products adhere to all industry recommendations in the above-linked research and scientific reviews, with the exception that we do not guarantee any portion of our probiotic cell ingredients to be "active" or "live" at time of use.
+We do our best to adhere to all industry recommendations in the above-linked research and scientific reviews, with the exception that we do not guarantee any portion of our probiotic cell ingredients to be "active" or "live" at the time the product is used.
 This is consistent with industry standards for other non-medicinal products formulated with whole live/active probiotics such as yogurt or kombucha.
-Live/active cell counts in products such as these, ours, and even dietary probiotic supplements, can diminish by two thirds during shelf life.
+Live/active cell counts in products such as these can diminish by two thirds during shelf life.

 We list whole-cell counts (minimums) because studies have shown that our selected strains of probiotics provide cosmetic benefits not only when in live/active form but also when deactivated/heat-killed (postbiotics).
-Our products are not pasteurized (heat-killed), but in testing we found no significant difference in quality or effectiveness after pasteurization.
+Our products are not pasteurized (heat-killed), but we have found no significant difference in quality or effectiveness after pasteurization.

 The perfect gift for any occasion.
 Text or email a pre-loaded eGift Card to a friend or family member today.